psatler/flutter-clean-architecture/README.md

 - [Equatable](https://pub.dev/packages/equatable): An abstract class that helps to implement equality without needing to explicitly override == and hashCode.
 - [Get](https://pub.dev/packages/get): Open screens/snackbars/dialogs without context, manage states and inject dependencies easily with GetX.
   - Pay attention that I'm using version `3.4.2` exactly.
+- [Flutter Secure Storage](https://pub.dev/packages/flutter_secure_storage): provides API to store data in secure storage.
+Keychain is used in iOS, KeyStore based solution is used in Android.
+  - We need to modify the minSdkVersion to 18 in the `build.gradle` file in the Android project

 > #### Dev Dependencies
 - [Test](https://pub.dev/packages/test): provides a standard way of writing and running tests in Dart.